 Here’s how it works.

-So, let’s make a conclusion on AI integration in Ruby on Rails.
+So, let’s make a conclusion on AI integration in Rails.

-Even if you have a RoR application, you can still implement artificial intelligence using:
+Even if you have an RoR application, you can still implement artificial intelligence using:

 To ensure smooth AI integration and avoid messing up your existing Rails codebase, it’s better to entrust these implementations to a skilled AI development team.